Chevrolet Corvette (C1): Design and engineering

 The Chevrolet division was GM's entry-level marque.
 Managers at GM were seriously considering shelving the project, leaving the Corvette to be little more than a footnote in automotive history, and would have done so if not for three important events.
 The first was the 1955 introduction of Chevrolet's first V8 engine since 1919. the new 195 hp 265 small-block became available with a Powerglide automatic transmission, until the middle of the production year when a manual 3-speed became available, coupled to a 3.55:1 axle ratio, the only one offered.
 The engine was fitted with a single 2218S or 2351S WCFB four-barrel (four-choke) Carter carburetor.
 The combination turned the "rather anemic Corvette into a credible if not outstanding performer".
 The second was the influence of a Russian émigré in GM's engineering department, Zora Arkus-Duntov.
-The third factor in the Corvette's survival was Ford's introduction of the 1955 two-seat Thunderbird, which was billed as a "personal luxury car", not a sports car.
+The third factor in the Corvette's survival was Ford's introduction of the 1955 two-seat Thunderbird.
+The Ford model featured a V8 engine, was better equipped, and positioned more as a "personal car" rather than a pure sports car.
 Even so, the Ford-Chevrolet rivalry in those days demanded GM not appear to back down from the challenge.
-The original concept for the Corvette emblem incorporated an American flag into the design, but was changed well before production since associating the flag with a product was frowned upon.
+The original concept for the Corvette emblem incorporated an American flag into the design, but was changed before production because the flag cannot be used on a commercial product according to the United States Flag Code.